Defconn4/RentAutoCalculator/README.md

 5. **CI/CD Pipeline**:

-   - CodePipeline, CodeBuild, and CodeDeploy automatically update the Lambda function whenever code is pushed to GitHub.
+   - CodePipeline and CodeBuild automatically update the Lambda function whenever code is pushed to GitHub.

 <p align="right">(<a href="#readme-top">back to top</a>)</p> <!-- WHAT I LEARNED -->